Gerald Hensley: Career

-In 1991 he became Secretary of Defence and served in that role until September 1999 when he retired.
-In the 1999 Queen's Birthday Honours, he was appointed a Companion of the New Zealand Order of Merit, for public services, lately as Secretary of Defence.
+In 1991, he became Secretary of Defence and served in that role until September 1999 when he retired.
+In the 1999 Queen's Birthday Honours, he was appointed a Companion of the New Zealand Order of Merit (CNZM), for public services, lately as Secretary of Defence.
 In 2000 he chaired the Commonwealth Eminent Persons Group, which advised the Papua New Guinea Government on the reconstruction of its armed forces.

+Post government career

-From 2001 until 2007 he was president of the Asthma Foundation, and since 2011 has been co-chair of the Centenary History Programme commemorating the First World War.
+From 2001 until 2007, he was president of the Asthma Foundation, and from 2011, he was co-chair of the Centenary History Programme commemorating the First World War.

-He has published numerous articles on Asian and Pacific Affairs, including "Palm and Pine" a history of New Zealand's relations with Singapore, in "New Zealand and South East Asia"; and "A Crisis of Expectations – UN Peacekeeping in the 1990s: A Participants Point of View", edited by Ramesh Thakur and Carlyle A. Thayer.
+Hensley published numerous articles on Asian and Pacific Affairs, including "Palm and Pine" a history of New Zealand's relations with Singapore, in "New Zealand and South East Asia"; and "A Crisis of Expectations – UN Peacekeeping in the 1990s: A Participants Point of View", edited by Ramesh Thakur and Carlyle A. Thayer.

 A memoir about his time in the Ministry of Foreign Affairs and the Prime Minister's Department.
 "Final Approaches" was published by the Auckland University Press in 2006.
 Three years later his book "Beyond the Battlefield" on New Zealand and its allies in World War II was published by Penguin and was a finalist in the 2010 New Zealand Post Book Awards.

 In May 2013, "Friendly Fire: Nuclear Politics and the Collapse of ANZUS, 1984–1987", was published by the Auckland University Press.
 "Friendly Fire" examines how New Zealand's anti-nuclear policy damaged ANZUS ties with the United States during the 1980s.
 This book uses recently declassified government documents from archives in New Zealand, Australia, the United States, and the United Kingdom.

-He was awarded an honorary Doctorate of Literature by Massey University in May 2015.
+Hensley was awarded an honorary Doctorate of Literature by Massey University in May 2015.

+Retirement and death

-Hensley lives on a vineyard in Martinborough, New Zealand.
+In retirement, Hensley lived on a vineyard in Martinborough, New Zealand.
 His wife Juliet died in May 2013.
+Gerald Hensley died in Martinborough on 10 February 2024, at the age of 88.